DonAdam2/webpack-react-typescript-boilerplate/README.md

 ## Enable PWA `yarn generate progressiveWebApp`

-- Run the given script to add required files for progressive web app
+- Run the given script to add the required files for progressive web app
 - Install the following packages:

   ```